The Top Solo Travel Destinations in the United States

 The United States is an enormous country, spanning over 3,000 miles from the Atlantic to the Pacific Ocean.
 The US is especially known for its vast national park system where people love to go hiking and camping.
 There are tons of solo travel destinations to explore.
 This country is very diverse in terms of landscape and has tons of awesome cities to check out as well.
 The biggest question for solo travelers is often “where to travel?”

-New England: Best in summer and autumn for the amazing fall foliage.
+New England is best in summer and autumn for the amazing fall foliage.
 You can find good skiing in Maine, New Hampshire, and Vermont during the cold winters.
 New England has tons of shorelines and inland lakes too.
 Boston, Portland, and Burlington are three great cities to explore.
 This area of the country is quite expensive when traveling solo, particularly the most desirable locations like Newport and Block Island, Rhode Island, Cape Cod, Nantucket, and Martha’s Vineyard, Massachusetts.
 If you like history, there is no shortage of famous places to visit like Plymouth and Salem, Massachusetts.

-The crown jewel of New England is Acadia National Park in Bar Harbor, Maine, in our opinion.
+The crown jewel of New England is Acadia National Park in Bar Harbor, Maine, in my opinion.
 Acadia is New England’s only official US National Park.
 Don’t forget to try fish and chips, Maine lobster, and to visit Cadillac Mountain at sunrise.
 Be sure to kayak Frenchman Bay off of Mount Desert Island.

 New Jersey is most famous for its 130 miles of “Jersey Shore” which are popular summer destinations for New Yorkers and Philadelphians.
 Maryland and Delaware have several coastal destinations including Annapolis, a sailing town and home of the US Naval Academy, Ocean City, the ever-popular beach town, and Bethany Beach, a popular bachelor/bachelorette party destination.
 Be sure to try blue crab cakes with Old Bay seasoning when in Maryland, and a walk around Baltimore’s Inner Harbor, including the National Aquarium.